AndrejOrsula/ign_moveit2_examples/README.md

 MoveIt2 interface for Ignition Gazebo, in which MoveIt2 is utilised to generate trajectories that are transported across ROS 2<-->Ignition bridge and executed by JointTrajectoryController Ignition plugin.

+**Branch note: This might be a temporary location for the JointTrajectoryController plugin.**

 ![ign_moveit2_communication_scheme](_graphics/ign_moveit2_communication.png)

 Examples for control of [Franka Emika Panda](https://github.com/AndrejOrsula/panda_ign.git) inside Ignition Gazebo are included for both C++ and Python.